caileanwelsh/dungeon-roller/README.md

 # dungeon-roller
-A dungeon roller for Guild Wars 2 that produces a Discord-ready event announcement.
-The event will always be for the next Friday (if today is Friday, it shows the date for today).
+A dungeon roller for Guild Wars 2 that produces a Discord-ready message segment.

 Rolls 3 easy, 2 medium, and 1 hard by default though this can be changed using optional arguments.